Donate to support our Native Youth

 -Contact Person: Barry Walker 402-438-5231, x9

-Commodity Supplemental Food Program (CSFP) is a state-funded program, which works to improve the health of elderly people (60 years of age) by supplementing their diets with nutritious USDA commodity foods.
-CSFP serves elderly people, and provides food rather than the food vouchers that WIC participants receive.
-Eligible people cannot participate in both programs at the same time.
+Commodity Supplemental Food Program (CSFP) is a federally-funded program, which works to improve the health of elderly people (60 years of age) by supplementing their diets with nutritious USDA commodity foods.
 CSFP food packages do not provide a complete diet, but rather are good sources of the nutrients typically lacking in the diets of the target population.
 Proper nutrition is also important in maintaining the health of senior citizens.
 It is for this reason that we provide commodity foods.
-The typical food package distributed to a client includes evaporated milk, nonfat dry milk, cereal, pasta product, peanut butter or dry beans, canned meat, canned vegetables, canned fruit, cheese, and juice.
+The typical food package distributed to a client includes, nonfat dry milk, cereal, pasta product, peanut butter or dry beans, canned meat, canned vegetables, canned fruit, cheese, and juice.

 Community Lunch/Senior Diners – This program provides daily, nutritious meals to a combination of senior and low income individuals per day.
 Funding comes from private donations and local corporate support; food preparation is carried out nearly wholly by volunteers.